EvanKepner/mutatest/README.rst

 Setting the output location
 ---------------------------

-By default, :code:`mutatest` will write a :code:`mutation_report.rst` to the current working directory.
-You can set this file name and path location using the :code:`--output` argument.
+By default, :code:`mutatest` will only create CLI output to :code:`stdout`.
+You can set path location using the :code:`--output` argument for a written RST report of the mutation trial results.

 .. code-block::